Evidence Synthesis

 • How do we trade off possible benefits and harms?

-• How can we make our decisionmaking process transparent and understood?
+• How can we make our decision-making process transparent and understandable?

 • What healthcare interventions are the best value given limited resources?

-• How do alternative payment models effect the implementation and or value of interventions?
+• How do alternative payment models affect the implementation and or value of interventions?

 Methods